Photo copyright @Yogamatters2024

 Beyond physical benefits

-However, the impact Yoga had on my life goes beyond the therapeutic effects of the asanas.
-It also encouraged me to change my lifestyle.
+However, the impact Yoga and Breathwork had on my life goes beyond the therapeutic effects of the asanas.
+They also encouraged me to change my lifestyle.
 Before starting yoga, I was addicted to the gym, spending hours each week doing aerobics, step aerobics, spinning… but still smoking 25 Gauloises blondes a day.
 I could see no reason why I should quit smoking since I was doing fine in the gym!
 But once I started yoga, I was driven towards a healthier way of life, as if my body was eager to “detox”.

 The natural healing life force